Frank-Pechar/js-guess-number/README.md

 # JavaScript Course Project
 ## Desription of App Functionality, Features, and Methods

 Javascript coding project I completed the Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this game app through the course I then added additional formatting modifications and extensive commenting of the code for educational purposes.
+After coding this game app through the course I then added additional formatting modifications and commenting of the code.

 App can be run from: https://frank-pechar-js-guess-number.netlify.app/